sheny2/Cloud_Detection/README.md

 Since it is cross validation, users could also choose K, the number of folds, and a loss function, which currently only has default as accuracy (1-misclassification error).

-The `CVmaster` function takes the above input and would return the accuracy at each fold as well as an overall CV average accuracy.
+The `CVmaster` function takes the above input and would return the training accuracy at each fold as well as an overall CV average accuracy.
 The CV accuracy is thus a useful metric of evaluating the performance of the classification method on the training data.

-## Usage of `ROC.R`
+## More Model Assessment:

+In addition to the CV training accuracy, there are more metrics that can be used to assess models.
+In particularly, for models that yield predictions in the form of probabilities, users could plot ROC curves and find the best cut-off values for classifications.

+The ROC curve of the model's prediction of test data and true test data's label can reveal how the model perform on the test data via the Area under the Curve (AUC).
+Based on our current data and methods, boosting trees usually yield the best results.
+We recommend users to carefully examine more than one assessments when fitting the classification methods on new image data.